-New relationships are quite daunting if not downright terrifying when you’re worried that it’s all going to belly up, not because you have any reason to back up that concern but more because you’ve already lived out the entire relationship in your head and been broken up with a thousand times.
+New relationships are daunting if not downright terrifying when you’re worried that it’s all going to belly-up, not because you have any reason to back up that concern but more because you’ve already lived out the entire relationship in your head and been broken up with a thousand times.
 Thinking about how it might not work out is a way of protecting you so that you don’t allow you to get too comfy.
-Of course the side effect of this is that you end up stressed out to the max and using worry to essentially pray for what you don’t want.
+Of course, the side effect of this is that you end up stressed out to the max and using worry to essentially pray for what you don’t want.

-It’s all too easy to forget once you jump on the worry train of thoughts that everyone has a past that includes a relationship not working out or unrequited love, or pain from painful experiences, and instead decide that because you’ve had a past that it’s going to follow you in to your present and future.
-You might also decide to go a step further and decide that because your partner has previous relationships that it spells doom for you.
-Sure, this is understandable when they’ve been a shady partner but then you’re problem in this case is, Why am I hoping that this person will make me the exception to their rule of behaviour and all while ignoring code amber and code red warnings that something’s up in funky town?
+It’s all too easy to forget once you jump on the worry train of thoughts that everyone has a past that includes a relationship not working out or unrequited love, or pain from painful experiences.
+Instead, you decide that because you’ve had a past that it’s going to follow you into your present and future.
+You might go a step further and decide that because your partner has previous relationships that it spells doom for you.
+Sure, this is understandable when they’ve been a shady partner but then your problem, in this case, isn’t about whether you’re going to get dumped from a height.
+If anything, what you need to explore is Why am I hoping that this person will make me the exception to their rule of behaviour and all while ignoring code amber and code red warnings that something’s up in funky town?

-It is OK to have wobbles but if you are feeling rocky about being in a new relationship, take it as a code amber alert to get grounded.
+It’s OK to have wobbles but if you are feeling rocky about being in a new relationship, take it as a code amber alert to get grounded.

-It’s not about you finding out if you’re the “right” one for them – you need to show up and decide if this relationship and person is for you.
-You’re not being picked because that puts you in a rather passive role.
+It’s not about you finding out if you’re the “right” one for them; you need to show up and decide if this relationship and person are right for you.
+You’re not being ‘picked’ because that puts you in a rather passive role.
 What you need to be asking is, Do I believe that this relationship is a good fit?
-If I were to find that it isn’t, would I do the right thing and say that it’s not a good fit?
+If I were to find that it isn’t, would I do the right thing and call it?

 This is a two-person relationship, not an audition process where this person holds the key to your happiness.
 If that’s the way it feels, take a parachute and jump.